international war crimes tribunals

 ICC Legal Tools

-ICC Legal Tools is a web database providing information and commentary about international criminal law.
-Developed by the Legal Advisory Section (LAS) of the Office of the Prosecutor at the International Criminal Court (ICC), it is aimed at all those dealing with international war crimes cases.
+ICC Legal Tools is an online resource providing information and commentary about international criminal law.
+Developed by the Legal Advisory Section (LAS) of the Office of the Prosecutor at the International Criminal Court (ICC), it is designed for all those dealing with international war crimes cases.
+The database contains legal documents and decisions of the ICC; key international treaties; and selected decisions of other international criminal courts and tribunals; scholarly commentary; official statements and speeches; and other material.

 War Crimes Research Office